Mickey Free: Capture by the Apaches

 Felix Telles was playing by himself and climbed a tree near his farm.
-An Apache Warrior rode up besides Felix and put him on his horse abducting him into the tribe.
+An Apache Warrior rode up beside Felix and put him on his horse abducting him into the tribe.
 Felix was abducted at age 12 on January 27, 1861, by a Pinal Apache raiding party.
 He was later traded to the Coyotero Apache, who are also known as White Mountain Apaches.
 The kidnapping had lasting implications for relations between the Apache and the United States.
 Felix Telles's abduction led directly to the start of the hostilities between the United States Army and the various Apache nations.
 John Ward was away from his home on Sonoita Creek on business.
 Returning home, he learned from neighbors that his cattle and step-son had been taken by Apaches.

 He went immediately to Lieutenant Colonel Pitcairn Morrison at Fort Buchanan and believing that his stepson had been taken by Chiricahua Apaches, insisted on military intervention.
 Second Lieutenant George Nicholas Bascom, acting on orders set out on January 28 to find the trail.
 In the morning he could not locate it.
 In the afternoon, he located a trail leading east toward Chiricahua country and Apache Pass.

 Bascom, commander of Company C, 7th Infantry, knew from experience that only Chiricahua would go east.
 What he did not realize was that the opening of Fort Breckinridge on Aravaipa Creek and the San Pedro River in the Pinal homeland was forcing all raiders to go east.
 The events which followed became known as the Bascom Affair and triggered the Chiricahua Wars.

 On 4 February 1861, on orders to retrieve the child at all costs, Bascom went to Apache Pass to seek out Cochise, son-in-law of Mangas Coloradas.
 Cochise said he didn't have the child but thought he knew who did and if given ten days could bring him in.
 Bascom had the Apaches surrounded, informing Cochise they would be held as hostages until the child was returned.
 Cochise escaped and captured his own hostages to offer in exchange, but Bascom refused.
 A series of violent retaliatory actions followed from each side before the Chiricahua Apaches eventually declared war.

 Telles was adopted and raised by Nayundiie, a White Mountain Apache, and became foster brother to Tlol-dil-zil, later known as John Rope.
 Telles participated in Apache tribal tobacco smoking ceremonies when he was accepted into the White Mountain Apache Tribe, and he smoked tobacco with a medicine man.